 This entity can be collective: the printing of a thousand books, for example, would normally be considered a single event.

-An event should also be documented using E81 Transformation if it results in the destruction of one or more objects and the simultaneous production of others using parts or material from the originals.
+An event should also be documented using an instance of E81 Transformation if it results in the destruction of one or more objects and the simultaneous production of others using parts or material from the originals.
 In this case, the new items have separate identities and matter is preserved, but identity is not.

 Examples:

-the construction of the SS Great Britain
+the construction of the SS Great Britain (Gregor, 1971)

-the first casting of the Little Mermaid from the harbour of Copenhagen
+the first casting of the Little Mermaid from the harbour of Copenhagen (Dewey, 2003)

-Rembrandt’s creating of the seventh state of his etching “Woman sitting half dressed beside a stove”, 1658, identified by Bartsch Number 197 (E12,E65,E81)
+Rembrandt’s creating of the seventh state of his etching “Woman sitting half dressed beside a stove”, 1658, identified by Bartsch Number 197 (E12,E65,E81) (Hind, 1923)

 In First Order Logic: